-Appendix E: NHMRC guidelines for the management of women with screen-detected abnormalities This reference sheet is a summary of the NHMRC guidelines for the management of women with screen-detected abnormalities.
-It is intended to tour round Non-specific minor squamous cell changes/atypia Repeat smear at 12-monthly intervals until it reverts to normal.
+Appendix F: NHMRC guidelines for the management of women with screendetected abnormalities

+This reference sheet is a summary of the NHMRC guidelines for the management of women with screen-detected abnormalities.
+It is intended to assist medical practitioners to take appropriate action on receipt of Pap smear reports.

+Low-grade epithelial abnormalities Pap smear report Investigation Management Non-specific minor squamous cell changes/atypia Repeat smear at 12-monthly intervals until it reverts to normal.
 Minor changes in endocervical cells/ low-grade glandular change Repeat smear in 6 months using cytobrush and spatula.
 If low- grade abnormality persists, refer for colposcopy and biopsy if indicated.
 If endocervical cell abnormality confirmed, refer to gynaecologist for appropriate treatment.
 HPV effect/HPV-associated cell changes Repeat smear at 6-monthly intervals.
 If HPV-associated cell changes persist after 12 months, refer for colposcopy.
-If HPV confirmed, continue with 6-monthly smears until two negative reports are received.
+If HPV confirmed, continue with 6 monthly smears until 2 negative reports are received.
 Repeat smear annually for 2 years then revert to 2-yearly screening.
-Possible CIN 1 \pm HPV/possible mild dysplasia Repeat smear at 6-monthly intervals until two successive negative reports are received.
+Possible CIN 1 \pm HPV/possible mild dysplasia Repeat smear at 6-monthly intervals until 2 successive negative reports are received.
 If lesion persists for 12 months, refer for colposcopy.
 If CIN 1 confirmed, follow either observational or active management program as explained on reverse of sheet.
 CIN 1 \pm HPV/mild dysplasia Refer for colposcopy and biopsy if indicated.
 If CIN 1 confirmed, follow either observational or active management program as explained on reverse of sheet.
 If higher grade abnormality diagnosed, see below.

 High-grade epithelial abnormalities Pap smear report Investigation Management CIN 2 \pm HPV/moderate dysplasia Refer for colposcopy and directed biopsy.
 If CIN 2 confirmed, treatment by gynaecologist with appropriate expertise is required.
-CIN $3 \pm HPV/severe dysplasia$ Refer for colposcopy and directed biopsy.
+CIN 3 \pm HPV/severe dysplasia Refer for colposcopy and directed biopsy.
 If CIN 3 confirmed, treatment by gynaecologist with appropriate expertise is required.
-CIN 3 ± HPV with possible invasion; endocervical glandular dysplasia; or adenocarcinoma in situ Refer to gynaecologist with expertise in colposcopic evaluation of malignancies.
+CIN 3 \pm HPV with possible invasion; Endocervical glandular dysplasia; or Adenocarcinoma in situ Refer to gynaecologist with expertise in colposcopic evaluation of malignancies.
 Treatment by gynaecologist with appropriate expertise is required.
-Invasive squamous cell carcinoma (SCC) or adenocarcinoma Refer to gynaecologist skilled in the management of malignancies, or a specialist unit, for urgent evaluation and management.
+Invasive squamous cell carcinoma (SCC) or Adenocarcinoma Refer to gynaecologist skilled in the management of malignancies, or a specialist unit, for urgent evaluation and management.
 Treatment by gynaecologist with appropriate expertise is required.
-Inconclusive - abnormal cells highly suggestive but not diagnostic of a high-grade abnormality Refer for colposcopy and possible biopsy, unless there is an obvious diagnostic difficulty, e.g. epithelial atrophy or infection.
+Inconclusive - abnormal cells highly suggestive but not diagnostic of a high-grade abnormality Refer for colposcopy and possible biopsy, unless there is an obvious diagnostic difficulty e.g. epithelial atrophy or infection.
 In this case, treat the problem and repeat the smear.
 If high-grade lesion confirmed, treatment by gynaecologist with appropriate expertise is required.